Johnny-Knighten/ark-sa-server/README.md

 * Simple automated installation of ARK Survival Ascended (SA) dedicated server
 * Configuration via environment variables and config files
-* Automatic updating of server, but can be frozen to a specific version thats already downloaded
+* Automatic updating of server, but can be frozen to a specific version that is already downloaded
 * Automatic mod deployment, management, and updating
 * Multiple container builds based upon different execution environments
   * Linux Containers